Real Estate Fund Investment Terms

 (ii) Catch-up Phase

 After the preferred return and capital contributions are recovered by investors, the remaining funds are split between the investors (typically 80%) and the sponsor, in the form of carried interest (usually 20%).
 However, since the limited partners have already received substantial distributions, the distribution waterfall now accelerates allocations to the general partner according to the catch-up rate (often 50-60%).
 In the catch-up phase, the general partner receives allocations at the catch-up rate until the carried interest allocations are caught up.

 Following the catch-up phase, capital allocations will be distributed based on the carried interest (typically 20%).
 The general partner will then receive 20% of the distributed amount, while the limited partners will receive 80%.

 General Partner Clawback

 Upon liquidation of the fund, limited partners are sometimes distributed less than the agreed-upon allocation (due to early positive performance and lagging performance toward the end of the fund).
-When this occurs, the limited partners “claw back” the unpaid amount from the carried interest distributed to the general partner.
-Since the clawback provision is only activated at end of the fund, fund sponsors must be cautious to maintain reserves to satisfy any such contingencies.
+When this occurs, the limited partners “clawback” the unpaid amount from the carried interest distributed to the general partner.
+Since the clawback provision is only activated at the end of the fund, fund sponsors must be cautious about maintaining reserves to satisfy any such contingencies.

-Most offering documents allow the management team to negotiate special terms (known as side letters) that are not applicable to other investors.
+Most offering documents allow the management team to negotiate special terms (known as side letters) that do not apply to other investors.
 Often the special arrangement involves better economic terms, such as reduced management fees.
 Care must be taken, however, not to allow side letters to prejudice other investors.
 For example, side letters that provide additional information rights or preferential allocation should be avoided.